danbev/migrate/README.md

 until the application can be deployed and run.

 ## Overview of the migrate application
-The application is an enterprice application archive and contains a ejb and a war.
-There is also a "normal" jar that contains code that is used from the ejb jar.
+The application is an enterprice application archive and contains an EJB, an MDB and a WAR.

+The entry point to the application is via a jsp presented which contains a very simple input form.
+The idea is that you enter your name and hit the send button.
+In the background the name you entered will be sent to a JMS Queue named _GreetingQueue_.
+An MDB is listening to this queue and will be triggered.
+The MDB will in turn invoke the EJB with the content of the JMS Message.

 ## Building